Muhammad II of Córdoba

-With a reinforced army, Muhammad II marched to the south intent upon taking the Caliphate from Sulayman.
-The Berber army of Sulaymān attempted to intercept the military force of Muhammad II and the two armies met and battled at Espiel on 22 May 1010.
-Sulayman’s Berber force was defeated.
-Muhammad II and his Frank allies won a major victory and advanced to the city of Córdoba.
-Muhammad was once again installed as Caliph while Sulayman withdrew to the most southern region of Al-Andalus.

 In Córdoba, Muhammad II attempted to gain the support of the Berbers but his regime remained unstable.
 Muhammad II then decided to pursue Sulayman and the Berbers by means of a military strike to the south.
 This venture ended poorly as Wāḍiḥ and the Frankish allies ware defeated in June 1010 in battles at Marbella and Guadiaro.

 In the chaos that followed, the Ṣaqāliba faction under al-Wāḍiḥ decided to abandon Muhammad II and work for the restoration of Hisham II to power.
 The Frankish alliance fell apart and the Franks left for home.
 Wāḍiḥ returned to Córdoba and orchestrated a coup.

 Facing a coup, Muhammad II attempted to flee Córdoba, reportedly disguised as a woman.
 He was arrested by Wāḍiḥ, put on trial, and executed on June 23, 1010.

-After his death, many Muslim historians also accused him of destroying the sanctity of the Amirid Harem.
+After his death, later Muslim historians also accused him of taking women from the Amirid harem during the 1009 revolution.